recs182/recs182/README.md

 ### Hi there 👋

 I'm a software architect focused in frontend, graduated in Graphic Design at Passo Fundo University.
-Currently based at Porto Alegre/Brazil working at **Santander Merchant Platform Solutions**.
+Currently based at Porto Alegre/Brazil working at **Santander PagoNxt Platform Solutions**.

 #### Find me around